Consumer

 • CMP for technology, healthcare, the built environment, lifestyle, fashion and ingredients media.
 Run as four regional divisions; and

-• Commonwealth Business Media bought by UBM in July 2006 (trade and transportation products).
+• Commonwealth Business Media bought by UBM in July 2006 (trade and transport products).

 Bought by Incisive Media in January 2007.
 Formerly a Dutch-owned publisher.
 Leading UK titles include: